civicrm/org.civicrm.testapalooza/civi-test.md

 Civi is a heavily customizable system, so many of the configuration details (like activity-type-names and membership-type-id) are stored in a mutable database (rather than relatively stable PHP code).
-This creates a challenge in writing tests -- we need to balance competing needs to:
+This creates a challenge in writing tests -- how do we set the data during the test?
+We need to balance competing needs to:

- * Define the test data precisely and reproducibly
+ * Define the test data precisely (i.e. reproducible data which produces consistent results whenever the test runs)
- * Easily write the definition of the test data
+ * Easily write the definition of the test data (i.e. without manually defining 100+ records)
- * Explore a thorough (or at least representative) range of scenarios
+ * Explore a thorough (or at least representative) range of scenarios (i.e. allowing variations in the dataset)
- * Execute tests quickly
+ * Execute tests quickly (i.e. without resetting the entire DB frequently)

 It's hard to proscribe a single formula for testing all subsystems and extensions -- the balance of these concerns weighs differently on, say, an